 Map and earn rewards while you drive with a dashcam made for mapping

-Open Dashcam dynamically adjusts frames per second to avoid over-collecting.
+Open Dashcam must dynamically adjusts frames per second to avoid over-collecting.

-Open Dashcam automatically transfers the collected video the Hivemapper Contributor App where the content will further be compressed and where key frames are selected.
-Only the key frames are then automatically uploaded to the Hivemapper Network when the dashcam is on WiFi.
+Open Dashcam must automatically transfer the collected imagery to the Hivemapper Contributor App where the content will be further compressed and uploaded to the Hivemapper Network over Wifi.

 Why is it open source?

 Enables other manufactures to incorporate support for mapping within their own dashcam.

 Enables the community to verify that the Open Dashcam is only collecting the information it needs for mapping, and not secretly recording your conversation or something else nefarious.

 Enables the community to enhance features, fix issues, and generally contribute to the project.

 Below are the tech specs for the original version of an Open Dashcam compliant device that Hivemapper is building.
 Soon, the Hivemapper Foundation will detail the minimum specs required to operate a dashcam on the Hivemapper Network.

 Imager: Sony IMX477 - a high resolution, rolling shutter CMOS image sensor